DevManSam777/yp_scraper/README.md

 ## Deployment

 ### Deploy to Render (Recommended)
-Render offers native support for running containerized apps and services at scale, making it perfect for this Docker-based application.
+Render offers native support for running containerized apps and services,  making it a great choice for this Dockerized application.

 **Prerequisites:**
 - GitHub/GitLab repository with your code